SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 ### Excursion: Inheritance Example

-The following example explores inheritance and demonstrates a selection of the inheritance related-syntax described above.
+The following example explores inheritance and demonstrates a selection of the inheritance-related syntax described above.
 The inheritance tree consists of four example classes.
 The base class includes the implementation of the classrun interface.
 The example is designed to output information to the console.
 So, you can execute this class using F9 in ADT.
 The purpose of the example and information output is to visualize and explore concepts and syntax related to inheritance, checking out when and how methods are called, redefining methods, abstract and final classes and methods.

 The inheritance tree of the example classes is as follows: